Cainy History, Family Crest & Coats of Arms

 The ancestors of the first family to use the name Cainy lived among the ancient Scottish people called the Picts.
 The Cainy family lived on the lands of Cardney in Perthshire.

 The surname Cainy was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.

 Cairnie is a parish in Aberdeenshire.
 "This place once formed part of the lordship of Strathbogie, which was granted to Sir Adam Gordon, by King Robert Bruce, after the defeat and attainder of Cumin, Earl of Badenoch, and was the original estate of the family of Gordon, whose property, since that period, has become very greatly extended."

 Early History of the Cainy family

-Another 138 words (10 lines of text) covering the years 1320 and 1546 are included under the topic Early Cainy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cainy research.
+Another 94 words (7 lines of text) covering the years 1320 and 1546 are included under the topic Early Cainy History in all our PDF Extended History products and printed products wherever possible.

 Cainy Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Cainy has appeared Cairney, Cairnie, Cardney, Cairnie and others.

 Early Notables of the Cainy family (pre 1700)